langmead-lab/FORGe-experiments/scripts/README.md

 ./erg/align_all.sh
 ```

 To run full genome results, run the following.
-Simulated accuracies will be written to snps_accuracy.tsv and vars_accuracy.tsv with accompanying stratified results files.
-Unique/perfect counts will be written to the slurm output files, in the format '#unique #perfect #total'
+Simulated accuracies will be written to `snps_accuracy.tsv` and `vars_accuracy.tsv` with accompanying stratified results files.
+Unique/perfect counts will be written to the slurm output files, in the format `#unique #perfect #total`

 ```
 cp vars_all.1ksnp $EXP_HOME/